 Lock the lid in place, making sure that the vent lever is closed.
 Press the Manual button and set the timer for 20 minutes.
 It will take around 10 minutes for the pressure to build.

-Once the time is up and your Instant Pot beeps, quick release for 10 minutes.
+Once the time is up and your Instant Pot beeps, follow 10-minute natural release opening method.
 If you’re not familiar with pressure release methods, see my 5-step guide for using an Instant Pot for beginners.

 Carefully remove the lid.
 Stir the beans, adjust the seasoning to taste.
 Mix in cilantro and a few dashes of black pepper.